Seirdy/seirdy.one/content/posts/website-best-practices.md

 Users employing machine translation will not benefit from your soft hyphens, so don't expect them to always work as intended.
 Translation tools might also replace short words with long ones.
 Soft hyphens and automatic hyphenation are both flawed solutions, but I find soft hyphens to be less problematic.

 Where long inline `<code>` elements can trigger horizontal scrolling, consider a scrollable `<pre>` element instead.
 Making a single element horizontally scrollable is far better than making the entire page scrollable in two dimensions.
+Hard-wrap code blocks so that they won't horizontally scroll in most widescreen desktop browsers.

 ### Keeping text together